Ten Years' War: Pact of Zanjón

 Under the terms of the pact, a constitution and a provisional government was set up, but the revolutionary élan was gone.
 The provisional government convinced Maceo to give up, and with his surrender, the war ended on 28 May 1878.
-Many of the graduates of the Ten Years' War became central players in Cuba's War of Independence that started in 1895.
+Many veterans of the Ten Years' War became leading figures in Cuba's War of Independence that started in 1895.
 These include the Maceo brothers, Maximo Gómez, Calixto Garcia and others.

 The Pact of Zanjón promised various reforms to improve the financial situation for residents of Cuba.
 The most significant reform was the manumission of all slaves who had fought for Spain.
 Abolition of slavery had been proposed by the rebels, and many persons loyal to Spain also wanted to abolish it.
 Finally in 1880, the Spanish legislature abolished slavery in Cuba and other colonies in a form of gradual abolition.
 The law required slaves to continue to work for their masters for a number of years, in a kind of indentured servitude, but masters had to pay the slaves for their work.
 The wages were so low, however, that the freedmen could barely support themselves.

 Remaining tensions

 After the war ended, tensions between Cuban residents and the Spanish government continued for 17 years.
 This period, called "The Rewarding Truce", included the outbreak of the Little War (La Guerra Chiquita) between 1879 and 1880.
 Separatists in that conflict became supporters of José Martí, the most passionate of the rebels who chose exile over Spanish rule.
-Overall, about 200,000 people died in the conflict.
+Overall, about 190,000 people died in the conflict: 100,000 Cubans—including 40,000 guerrillas (25,000 of whom died from disease and repression) and 60,000 civilians—and 90,000 Spaniards, including 81,000 soldiers (54,000 from disease), 5,000 Cuban loyalists, 3,200 Spanish marines, and 1,700 Spanish sailors.

 Together with a severe economic depression throughout the island, the war devastated the coffee industry, and American tariffs badly damaged Cuban exports.

+Further legacy

+Fidel Castro sought to frame the 26th of July Movement as a direct continuation of the anti-colonial struggle of the Ten Years' War and the War of Independence.